solo-system/solo-system.github.io/documentation/power/index.md

 The _theory_ says: work out the number of "watt-hours" in your battery by multiplying the battery's voltage (in Volts) by the capacity of the battery (in amp-hours).
-Now, the Solo consumes those watt-hours at a rate of 0.355 Watts.
+The Solo consumes those watt-hours at a rate of 0.355 Watts.
 So divide the Watt-hours (energy in battery) by the 0.355 watts (speed solo uses that energy) to get the number of hours it will run for.